 What Works for Kids Can Work for You

 We care for our children well, but we don’t always do the same for ourselves, especially when things are stressful.
 Yet adults also benefit from mind-body methods of pain relief.
-Right now, you might have an achy wrist or knee because your scheduled surgery was postponed due to the COVID-19 outbreak.
+Right now, you might have an achy wrist or knee because your scheduled surgery has been delayed due to COVID-19 precautions.
 Stress and increased noise levels at home may be contributing to migraines.
 Or stay-home, stay-safe orders might have you missing the workout that normally keeps your lower back pain in check.
 This article describes specific mind-body practices to help you give yourself the same TLC you give your kids.
 There are many options to shift your focus, calm your mind and relax your body – and these can turn down or eliminate pain.

 Mind-Body Treatments for Everyone